Maximilian Davis: Early life and education

 Davis was born in Manchester to Trinidadian and Jamaican parents.
 His father studied fashion design, and his mother and sister worked as models.
-He graduated from the London College of Fashion.
-In 2020, he started his own Maximilian label.
+When Davis was six, his grandmother taught him to sew on her industrial machine; while still in high school, he apprenticed with the tailor who made his mother's clothes.
+He graduated from the London College of Fashion in 2017.